-Academic Academic misconduct This represents conduct constituting an act of fraud - including the follow ing instances of deception by a student: 1.1 Obtaining information, including copying, for the purpose of improving marks, by using notes, electronic devices or other forms of assistance during examination sessions where these have been prohibited by examination procedures.
+Academic mis sconduct This represent deception by a ts conduct constituting an act of fraud - including the following instances of a student: 1.1 Obtaining information, including copying, for the purpose of improving marks, by using notes, electronic devices or other forms of assistance during examination sessions where these have been prohibited by examination procedures.
 1.2 Assisting fellow-students in assessments (both formative and summative) or receiving assistance from fellow students regarding take-away assessments when any collaboration has been prohibited by the relevant assessment procedures.
 1.3 Sitting on behalf of another student for an assessment session or requesting a fellow-student to take an assessment on behalf of oneself.
 1.4 Taking unauthorised materials into an assessment room.
 1.5 The illegal taking of assessment materials or disruptive behaviour during an assessment period.
 1.6 The unauthorised submitting of the same academic content for different modules or academic programmes.
 1.7 Publishing, uploading or making available any material in which the NWU holds copyright without appropriate authorisation.
 1.8 The fabrication of false research data and/or results.

 1.9 Falsification by changing, omitting or manipulating research data and/or results.